How to Color Onion Skin Paper for Origami

 ———–

 Onion Skin paper is not actually made from onion it is similar to onion skin as it is white, translucent, and quite thin.
-(Here is an online source of Onion Skin paper.)
+(Here is an online source for Onion Skin paper.)

 This paper is beautiful and a joy to fold.
 To add to the versatility of this material, I have also incorporated the following coloring technique: